Program Requirements and Advising

 Undergraduate Program Requirements

-- A 2.75 GPA is required for entrance into the Art Education program and upper division courses.
-A "C" or better is required in all major course requirements, including Art Education, Art History, Fine Arts, and Education courses.
+- A 2.5 GPA is required for entrance into the Art Education program and upper-division courses.
+A "C" or better is required in all major course requirements, including Art Education, Art History, Studio Art and Education courses.

 - Praxis Core, and OEA (Professional Assessments for Beginning Teachers)